-All major industry requires their employees to be in the best possible health.
+All primary industry requires their employees to be in the best possible health.
 This is especially important if heavy-duty equipment and machinery are involved.

 This is a crucial part of hiring new employees.
 It ensures their physical and mental health is in top condition to avoid industrial accidents.